 As a result of these and other factors, we may not realize satisfactory returns on our investments, and we may not receive repayment of any invested or loaned funds.
 Further, these investments may not generate the revenue or operational synergies we expect, and they may distract management focus from our operations or other strategic options.
 Finally, our reliance on these other carriers in the regions in which they operate may negatively impact our regional and global operations and results if those carriers continue to be impacted by the COVID-19 pandemic and other general business risks discussed above or perform below our expectations or needs and are not able to effectively mitigate these impacts or restore performance levels.
 Any one or more of these events could have a material adverse effect on our operating results or financial condition.

-See Note 8 and Note 9 to the financial statements included in Part II, Item 8 of the Company's 2019 Form 10-K and Notes 7 and 8 to the financial statements included in Part I, Item 1 of this report for additional information regarding our investments in AVH and Azul, respectively.
+We have recently notified ExpressJet that prior to the end of 2020 we will withdraw all aircraft from our capacity purchase agreement with ExpressJet; as a result, ExpressJet and ManaAir may be dissolved.
+See Notes 8 and 9 to the financial statements included in Part II, Item 8 of the Company's 2019 Form 10-K and Notes 7, 8 and 9 to the financial statements included in Part I, Item 1 of this report for additional information regarding our investments in AVH and Azul and our capacity purchase arrangements with ExpressJet, respectively.
 See also the additional risks with respect to our investment in AVH described in this report.